cisagov/ScubaGear/baselines/exo.md

 allowing them to be sent over email outweigh any potential benefits.
 Some services, such as the Common Attachment Filter of Microsoft Defender, filter emails based on the attachment file types.
-Use of Microsoft Defender for this purpose is not strictly required; instead, equivalent products that fulfill the requirements outlined in this baseline setting may be used.
+Use of Microsoft Defender for this purpose is not required.
+However, the solution selected by an agency should offer services comparable to those offered by Microsoft.

-Though use of Microsoft Defender’s solution is not strictly required for this purpose, guidance for configuring the Common Attachment Filter in Microsoft Defender can be found in the [Preset Security Policies](https://github.com/cisagov/ScubaGear/blob/emerald/baselines/defender.md#baseline) section of the [Defender for Office 365 Minimum Viable Secure Configuration Baseline](https://github.com/cisagov/ScubaGear/blob/main/baselines/defender.md).
-The solution selected by an agency should offer services comparable to those offered by Microsoft.
+Though use of Microsoft Defender’s solution is not strictly required for this purpose, guidance for configuring the Common Attachment Filter in Microsoft Defender can be found in the [Preset Security Policies](https://github.com/cisagov/ScubaGear/blob/main/baselines/defender.md#baseline) section of the [Defender for Office 365 Minimum Viable Secure Configuration Baseline](https://github.com/cisagov/ScubaGear/blob/main/baselines/defender.md).

 ### Policies